badoo/Chateau/readme.md

 #Chateau

 Chateau is a framework for adding (or improving) chat functionality in any Android app.
-Built in a modular way using MVP and clean architecture, it can easily be integrated with your chat backend with only minor changes to the included UI.
+Built in a modular way using MVP and Clean Architecture, it can easily be integrated with your chat backend with only minor changes to the included UI.

 <div align="center">
     <img src="./doc/conversations-screenshot.png" />